rs3166252/Deal-Boss/README.md

 - Affiliate links redirect users to Amazon, where Amazon's privacy policies apply beyond this point.

 ### Data Security
-- All collected data is stored securely and is only accessible to the developer for troubleshooting and maintenance.
+- All collected data is stored securely in Google Sheets with restricted access.
+- Access to this data is limited to the developer and is used exclusively for troubleshooting and maintenance.

 ### User Control
 - Server administrators can remove the bot at any time, which will stop all data collection for that server.